peteroupc/peteroupc.github.io/colorgen.md

 <small><sup id=Note7>(7)</sup> For information on how defective color vision can be simulated, see "[**Color Blindness Simulation Research**](http://ixora.io/projects/colorblindness/color-blindness-simulation-research/)", by "Jim".</small>

-<small><sup id=Note8>(8)</sup> Although most electronic color displays in the past used three dots per pixel ("red", "green", and "blue"), this may hardly be the case today.
+<small><sup id=Note8>(8)</sup> Although most color display devices in the past used three dots per pixel ("red", "green", and "blue"), this may hardly be the case today.
 Nowadays, recent display devices and luminaires are likely to use more than three dots per pixel &mdash; such as "red", "green", "blue", and "white", or RGBW &mdash; and ideally, color spaces following the _RGBW color model_, or similar color models, describe the intensity those dots should have in order to reproduce certain colors.
 Such color spaces, though, are not yet of practical interest to most programmers outside of hardware and driver development for light-emitting diodes, luminaires, or display devices.</small>

 <small><sup id=Note9>(9)</sup> B. Lindbloom, "[**RGB Working Space Information**](http://www.brucelindbloom.com/index.html?WorkingSpaceInfo.html)".</small>